Skip to main content

 A post-acquisition IT services firm had tickets bouncing between teams with zero shared context.
-KeyDelta built an AI platform that pre-solves tickets before a human touches them — cutting resolution time 62% and escalations 45%.
+KeyDelta built an AI platform that pre-solves tickets before a human touches them, cutting resolution time 62% and escalations 45%.
+The operating model came first: defined ownership, a daily quality cadence, and model abstraction that survived an acquisition without a rebuild.

 −62%